Table of contents > Defining your first node

 The first thing to do when defining one or more nodes is to think of the purpose for which you are creating the node(s).
 I'd like to create nodes to generate 2d points representing movement (for instance, for game characters).

 With that in mind, we'll create a folder wherein to store all the nodes we are going to create.
 Let's name it points2d.
 In Nodezator, we consider that folder to be a node pack.
 Think of a node pack like a set of cards for a specific kind of game.
+You can create that node anywhere you want in your disk.

 The same way a set of cards is suitable for playing specific kinds of games, node packs contain nodes used for a specific purpose.
 Uno cards are designed for playing Uno, Yugi-Oh cards for playing fictional monster battles.
 Just like that, each node pack should be designed for a specific purpose.

-Also, avoid using names that are too generic for your node pack, or a name that is used by another library you plan to use.
-Node packs are treated similar to modules inside Nodezator and may thus shadow existing libraries.
-Finally, since the name of your node pack is used in import statements (it is treated like a package) whenever you want to export your graphs as pure Python code, make sure the name of your node pack is a valid Python identifier, that is, it must be comprised only by letters, digits and underscores and it must start with either a letter or an underscore.
-You can verify that by checking whether the name returns True when passed to str.isidentifier()):
+Additionally, the name of your node pack is used in import statements (it is treated like a package) whenever you want to export your graphs as pure Python code, so make sure the name of your node pack is a valid Python identifier, that is, it must be comprised only by letters, digits and underscores and it must start with either a letter or an underscore.
+You can verify that by checking whether the name returns True when passed to str.isidentifier().
+Just fire your Python interpreter and type this, replacing nameofmynodepack by the name or your node pack:

 >>> str.isidentifier('nameofmynodepack')